Islamic culture: Persian/Iranic

-Persian poets such as Ferdowsi, Sa'di, Hafiz, Attar, Nezami, Rumi and Omar Khayyam are also known in the West and have influenced the literature of many countries.
+Persian poets such as Ferdowsi, Saadi Shirazi, Hafiz Shirazi, Attar of Nishapur, Nizami Ganjavi, Rumi and Omar Khayyam are also known in the West and have influenced the literature of many countries.

 Indic

-For a thousand years, since the invasion of India by the Ghaznavids, the Persian-Islamic culture of the eastern half of the Islamic world started to influence the Indian culture.
+For a thousand years, since the invasion of India by the Ghaznavids, the Persian–Islamic culture of the eastern half of the Islamic world started to influence the Indian culture.
 Persian was the official language of most Indian empires such as the Ghaznavids, the Delhi Sultanate, the Bengal Sultanate, the Deccan Sultanates (such as the Qutb Shahi dynasty) and the Mughal Empire.
 Persian artistic forms in literature and poetry such as ghazals have come to significantly affect Urdu and other Indian literature.

 More Persian literature was produced in India than in the Iranian world.
 As late as the 20th century, Allama Iqbal chose Persian for some of his major poetic works.
 The first Persian language newspaper was also published in India, given that printing machines were first implemented in India.